suman600/Machine-Coding-Challenges/Infinite-currying.md

-# JavaScript Curried Sum Functions
+## JavaScript Curried Sum Functions

-This repository contains two implementations of a curried sum function in JavaScript.
+JavaScript curried sum functions break down a function that takes multiple arguments into a series of functions that each take one argument.
+This technique allows partial application and more flexible, reusable code.

-## 📌 Function Implementations
+## Code Example

-Below are two different implementations of the curried sum function.
+Below is the JavaScript code used in this example:

 ### 🏷️ Implementation 1